anyscale/madewithml.github.io/docs/courses/mlops/orchestration.md

 ### Validation

 The specific process of where and how we extract our data can be bespoke but what's important is that we have a continuous integration to execute our workflows.
 A key aspect to trusting this continuous integration is validation at every step of the way.
-We'll once again use [Great Expectations](https://greatexpectations.io/){:target="_blank"}, as we did in our [testing lesson](testing.md#data){:target="_blank"}, to [validate](testing.md#expectations){:target="_blank"} our incoming data before processing it.
+We'll once again use [Great Expectations](https://greatexpectations.io/){:target="_blank"}, as we did in our [testing lesson](testing.md#data){:target="_blank"}, to [validate](testing.md#expectations){:target="_blank"} our incoming data before transforming it.

 With the Airflow concepts we've learned so far, there are many ways to use our data validation library to validate our data.
 Regardless of what data validation tool we use (ex.
 [Great Expectations](https://greatexpectations.io/){:target="_blank"}, [TFX](https://www.tensorflow.org/tfx/data_validation/get_started){:target="_blank"}, [AWS Deequ](https://github.com/awslabs/deequ){:target="_blank"}, etc.) we could use the BashOperator, PythonOperator, etc. to run our tests.
-Luckily, Great Expectations has a [recommended](https://docs.greatexpectations.io/en/stable/guides/workflows_patterns/deployment_airflow.html){:target="_blank"} [Airflow Provider package](https://github.com/great-expectations/airflow-provider-great-expectations){:target="_blank"}.
+However, Great Expectations has a [Airflow Provider package](https://github.com/great-expectations/airflow-provider-great-expectations){:target="_blank"} to make it even easier to validate our data.
 This package contains a `GreatExpectationsOperator` which we can use to execute specific checkpoints as tasks.

 Recall from our testing lesson that we used the following CLI commands to perform our data validation tests: